How to get permission to use established characters for a play

 , which suggests to me that someone with money still owns copyright over the characters and will probably be protective of them.

 If you were writing fan fiction and not charging money for it, you probably wouldn't need to worry.
-But if you are charging admission and advertising those characters, even if it's for charity, it could be a big problem.
-Can you imagine UNICEF wanting to do a show starring Mickey Mouse and Disney just ignoring it?
+But if you are charging admission and advertising those characters, even if it's for charity, it could be a problem.
+Can you imagine UNICEF wanting to mount a Broadway show starring Mickey Mouse and Disney just ignoring it?

-Okay, sometimes small amateur groups get away without paying royalties or getting permission, but it's a risky business and not really fair to the creator of the work being copied.
+Okay, sometimes (actually fairly often) small amateur groups get away without paying royalties or getting permission.
+It's not legal, but you might not be big enough (in terms of box office receipts) for the copyright owners to find out about or care enough about to take you to court.
+Also, if you are raising money for charity, a copyright owner may be less inclined to go after you.
+But it's a risky business and not really fair to the creator of the work being copied.

 If you want to get permission, you would need to find out who currently owns the copyright and ask them.
 Hopefully, they won't charge you a big fee.

-Here's an article by someone who went through the process (unsuccessfully).
-There are some resources mentioned that could get you started...
+Here's an article by the US Copyright Office that might get you started...